jagadeepdandu/Movie-Review-Sentiment-Analysis-/README.md

 ## Deployment

-This application can be deployed to cloud platforms such as:
+This application is deployed and accessible at [https://movie-review-sentiment-analysis-2ajl.onrender.com/](https://movie-review-sentiment-analysis-2ajl.onrender.com/).

-- Render

 ## License